ADVISORI Logo

 • Continuous monitoring and behavioral analysis (UEBA)

-• API-based integration with Identity Governance and SIEM systems
+• API-based integration with identity governance and SIEM systems

 📊 Success Metrics

-• Shortened Mean-Time-to-Detect (MTTD) for anomalies
+• Reduced Mean Time to Detect (MTTD) for anomalies

 • Increased transparency through end-to-end visibility of all privileged activities